This guidance relates to the following qualifications:

 After each check, Language and Music recordings must be returned to your centre’s confidential exam materials store.

-In AS/A Level specifications, the listening CD is operated by individual candidates (personal playback machines used must have a fast-rewind facility).
+In AS and A Level specifications, the listening CD is operated by individual candidates (personal playback machines used must have a fast-rewind facility).
 However, where recordings are controlled by the invigilator, the CD must not be stopped except in the case of a serious emergency.

 Noise from outside the exam room does not constitute a serious emergency and the recording must not be stopped.
 Please warn candidates of this before the test begins.